UK PM Sunak speaks to ethics adviser over minister's speeding offence | Law-Order

 UK PM Sunak speaks to ethics adviser over minister's speeding offence

-Braverman asked government officials to help arrange a private driving-awareness course to prevent her speeding violation becoming public knowledge, the Sunday Times reported over the weekend.
-Opposition parties have called on the prime minister to investigate whether Braverman breached the ministerial code over her handling of the speeding incident.

-British Prime Minister Rishi Sunak spoke to his ethics adviser regarding the handling of a speeding offence by his interior minister, his spokesperson said on Monday, after calls for an investigation into whether she broke ministerial rules.
+British Prime Minister Rishi Sunak spoke to his ethics adviser regarding the handling of a speeding offence by his interior minister after calls for an investigation into whether she broke ministerial rules.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)